Don Bank Museum Writer in Residence Program

 Print version

-Applications for the 2024 Writer in Residence are now closed.
+Applications for the 2025 Writer in Residence will open on Saturday 1 February 2025.

 North Sydney Council offers writers a unique opportunity to pursue their inspiration in the tranquil and historic Don Bank Museum, a heritage building in a garden setting located in the heart of North Sydney CBD.